sgnconnects/compose-to-easypanel/README.md

 ### Environment

-the environment variables used in the compose file have to be hard coded and not loaded via an .env file
+the environment variables used in the compose file have to be hard coded and not loaded via an .env file.

 **Supported**